alexfernandez/alexfernandez.github.io/2016/get-ahead-of-the-curve.md

 ![Time to complete a programming task.
 Source: DeMarco and Lister: Peopleware (2nd edition), 1999, via [Best Webfoot Forward](http://blog.webfoot.com/2007/02/16/demarco-and-lister/).](pics/demarcolistertimetocomplete.gif "Minimum is 100 minutes, average 200, maximum 900.")

 See how most people are below the average?
-Gradually people realized that there were huge differences in productivity between developers.
+Gradually managers realized that there were huge differences in productivity between developers.

 From this emerged the figure of the 10x engineer: a person which is able to do 10 times as much work as the regular developer.